erictepper/mines/README.md

 **Potential future features include:**
 * Add "click anywhere to begin" text to game screen before game start.
+* Create alternative for when mine and flag images cannot be found.
 * Scoring system other than timer?
 * Deploy to web.
 * Use cookies? to save/load games.